memfault/interrupt/_drafts/heartbeats.md

 Below, I've listed a few of the metrics that we used at Pebble to determine whether a release candidate was worthy of a production rollout or not.
-With these calculations, you can easily compare metrics across firmware versions and validate or reject the latest release candidate.
+With these calculations, you can compare metrics across firmware versions and validate or reject the latest release candidate.

 ### Crash Free Hours (or Days)